-What is Trisequens HRT?
+What is Trisequens Hormone Replacement Therapy?

 Trisequens is a sequential type of HRT, which means that inside each pack of 28 tablets, the different colour tablets have different amounts of hormones.
 This guarantees that you get the most appropriate dose of each hormone throughout the month.

 During menopause, the oestrogen levels in a woman's body drop, which can cause women to experience some unwanted symptoms.
 These can vary from person to person but often include:

 - Hot flushes

 - Vaginal dryness

 - Reduced sex drive

 - Mood swings

 These are just a few of the menopausal symptoms that some women will experience.
 For more information take a look at this guide on recognising the early signs of menopause.